jbohack/DEFCON-QR-Scan/README.md

 - **Discord Webhook Integration**: Sends a notification to a Discord channel with the IP address and other metadata of the client who scanned the QR code.
 - **IP Address Logging**: Captures the client's IP address for each scan and includes it in the webhook message.
 - **Optional MySQL Logging**: Stores scan metadata (IP, OS, device info, etc.) in a MySQL database.
+- **Optional Scan Dashboard**: Web-based interface to view and search historical scan data with filtering and pagination (`/scans/`).
+The dashboard is fully responsive and works on both desktop and mobile devices.

 ## QR Code
 <img src="https://cdn.lullaby.cafe/defcon/qr_code.png" alt="QR Code" width="200"/>